A characterisation of the category of compact Hausdorff spaces: The topological representation

 is an epimorphism by well-pointedness of $\X$.
 That is, $X$ is an epimorphic image of the coproduct of its points.
-In view of the discussion above, the next lemma is immediate. \begin{lemma} The functor $\pt\colon \X\to\Set$ from \eqref{eq:functor-pt} is well-defined and faithful. \end{lemma} In order to state the next lemma, we introduce the following terminology.
-Recall that an object $X$ in a coherent category has always two (possibly non-distinct) trivial subobjects, namely the unique morphism $\0\to X$ and the identity $X\to X$.
-If these are the only subobjects of $X$, we say that $X$ \emph{has no non-trivial subobjects}. \begin{lemma} The following statements hold: \begin{enumerate} \item for every $X$ in $\X$, the atoms of the lattice $\Sub{X}$ are precisely the points of $X$; \item the functor $\pt\colon \X\to \Set$ preserves regular epis, i.e., $\1$ is regular projective. \end{enumerate} \end{lemma} \begin{proof} For item $1$, we must prove that the terminal object $\1$ is the unique non-initial object of $\X$ which has no non-trivial subobjects.
-By Lemma \ref{l:subterminals}, $\1$ has no non-trivial subobjects.
+In view of the discussion above, the next lemma is immediate. \begin{lemma} The functor $\pt\colon \X\to\Set$ from~\eqref{eq:functor-pt} is faithful. \end{lemma} Recall that an object $X$ in a coherent category has always two (possibly non-distinct) trivial subobjects, namely the unique morphism $\0\to X$ and the identity $X\to X$.
+If these are the only subobjects of $X$, we say that $X$ \emph{has no non-trivial subobjects}.
+If $X$ is a subobject of $Y$, then $X$ is an \emph{atom} of $\Sub{Y}$ if, and only if, $X\not\cong\0$ and it has no non-trivial subobjects. \begin{lemma} The following statements hold: \begin{enumerate} \item for every $X$ in $\X$, the atoms of the lattice $\Sub{X}$ are precisely the points of $X$; \item the functor $\pt\colon \X\to \Set$ preserves regular epis, i.e., $\1$ is regular projective. \end{enumerate} \end{lemma} \begin{proof} For item $1$, we must prove that the terminal object $\1$ is the unique non-initial object of $\X$ which has no non-trivial subobjects.
+By Lemma~\ref{l:subterminals}, $\1$ has no non-trivial subobjects.
 Now, suppose $X$ is an object of $\X$ which admits no non-trivial subobjects.
 If $X$ is not initial, it has a point $\1\to X$.
 The latter is a section, whence a monomorphism.
-Since $\0\ncong\1$, it must be $X\cong \1$.
+Since $\0\ncong\1$, and $X$ has no non-trivial subobjects, we conclude that $X\cong \1$.

-For item $2$, let $f\colon X\to Y$ be a regular epimorphism in $\X$.
-If $Y\cong\0$, then $f$ is an isomorphism by Lemma \ref{l:cohe-strict-initial}.
+For item $2$, let $f\colon X\epi Y$ be a regular epimorphism in $\X$.
+If $Y\cong\0$, then $f$ is an isomorphism by Lemma~\ref{l:cohe-strict-initial}.
 Thus $\pt{f}$ is an isomorphism, whence a regular epi.
 If $Y\not\cong\0$, let $p\colon\1\to Y$ be an arbitrary point of $Y$.
 We must exhibit $q\in \pt{X}$ such that $\pt{f}(q)=p$.
 Consider the following pullback square.